-Croatia, Hungary: The High Administrative Court ruled against MOL20.
-May 2015. / SEE Energy News
+Croatia, Hungary: The High Administrative Court ruled against MOL, SEE Energy News

 The Croatian High Administrative Court rejected Hungary MOL’s complaint against the decision of HANFA financial controlling body which still in 2011th found that MOL manipulated the capital market.